SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is a software engineer with a passion for scalable data infrastructure, machine learning, and collective intelligence.
+Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and collective intelligence.

-She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools to help machines and humans learn together.
-She is the Data Engineering Lead at Landed, where she helps support the financial well-being of essential professionals.
+She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools and mentors teams exploring how machines and humans can learn together.
+She is currently the Data Engineering Lead at Landed, where she helps support the financial well-being of essential professionals.

 Siobhán has published research in Brain & Cognition, Neuroreport, and Model View Culture, and presented at the Conference on Complex Systems,